Upattinas School and Resource Center

 Upattinas School and Resource Center was a private, non-profit school that served students in kindergarten through twelfth grade, as well as a homeschool resource center.
-Located in Glenmoore, Pennsylvania, Upattinas was a Democratic school where everyone—staff, students, parents, and board—had the opportunity to participate in school governance.
+Located in Glenmoore, Pennsylvania, Upattinas was a democratic school where everyone—staff, students, parents, and board—had the opportunity to participate in school governance.

 Upattinas Open Community Corporation was licensed by the Commonwealth of Pennsylvania as a Private Academic School, authorized by the Department of Immigration to grant I-20 status to non-immigrant students from other countries, and recognized by the Commonwealth of Pennsylvania to issue a Home Education Diploma.

 History

-Upattinas was founded in 1971 by a group of families who believed that learning is life and that the freedom to participate in decision making is an important dimension of school.
-These twenty-one families made a commitment to develop a family cooperative school that would reflect such principles.
-At the time, a parent, Jasper Brinton, wrote these words:

-"We want a school.
-We want an atmosphere.
-We believe in our children, even if we are unsure of ourselves.
-We want a feeling that we can live in a natural way, we want to commit ourselves to a real involved community to flourish.
-Our school will be an idea, not a place; a fertile playground, not a building: an organic stage.
-First, we want to trust our children.
-We want them to be self sufficient, happy with themselves, weak and strong; sensitive to the larger world.
-Honest.
-We will give our children the chance to become, we will do everything we can to try to understand them.
-Live with them.
-Ours will be a community school."

-These founding families were invited to use part of Tina French-Miller's home, and meeting "up at Tina's" gave the school its name.
-Over time a high school program was added and new staff was hired.
-The school moved to the top of Valley Forge Mountain, and developed an integrated, open program.
-Academic studies were integrated into all kinds of activities and the arts were part of everyday life.
-By 1978 the school had outgrown its space and the community decided to purchase its final site in Glenmoore, Pennsylvania.
+Upattinas was founded in 1971 by twenty-one families.
+The school moved to the top of Valley Forge Mountain.
+In 1978 the school moved to Glenmoore, Pennsylvania.

-In 1983 Upattinas became active in the National Coalition of Alternative Community Schools (NCACS) and attended and hosted National Conferences thereafter.
+In 1983 Upattinas became active in the National Coalition of Alternative Community Schools (NCACS).
 A resource center for home education was created in 1986.
-An international program became a reality shortly thereafter.
 In 1991 a sister school in Japan, the Nomugi Open Community School, was founded.

 Upattinas closed at the end of the 2013-14 academic year.